matchms/matchms/README.rst

 Different spectrum similarity scores
 ====================================

-Matchms comes with numerous different scoring methods in `matchms.similarity` and can further seamlessly work with `Spec2Vec` or `MS2DeepScore`.
+Matchms comes with numerous different scoring methods in `matchms.similarity` but can also be supplemented by scores from external packages such as `Spec2Vec` or `MS2DeepScore`.

 Code example: